GoogleCloudDataproc/flink-bigquery-connector/README.md

 ### How to fix "Attempting to create more Sink Writers than allowed"?

-The maximum parallelism of BigQuery sinks has been capped at 100.
-Please set sink level parallelism or default job level parallelism as 100 or less.
+The maximum parallelism of BigQuery sinks has been capped at 512 for US or EU multi-regions, and 128 for others.
+Please set sink level parallelism or default job level parallelism accordingly.

 ### Why are certain records missing despite at-least-once or exactly-once consistency guarantee in the sink?

 Records that cannot be serialized to BigQuery protobuf format are dropped with a warning being logged.
 In future, dead letter queues will be supported to store such records.

-### Why is Flink checkpoint timing out with exactly-once consistency guarantee in the sink?
+### Why is Flink checkpoint timing when using BigQuery sinks?

-Exactly-once sink uses BigQuery's buffered write streams, which must be created at a rate of 3 per second.
-This requires throttling the sink's writers before they can send data to BigQuery.
-A result of this throttling is a delay in the first checkpoint's completion.
+BigQuery sink writers are throttled before they can send data to BigQuery.
+A result of this throttling is a delay in the completion of their first checkpoint.
 The recommended solution here is to increase the checkpoint timeout, to accommodate this slow start.

 ### Why is data not visible in BigQuery table with exactly-once consistency guarantee in the sink?